Available positions

 ICT is an integral part of Northern Health School’s administration, programme development and student record activities.
 Teachers in all of our units must be prepared to use ICT extensively in the course of their work.

-We invite applications from experienced secondary teachers with strong curriculum knowledge and an understanding of NCEA to join our Waikato South school unit for one year, to provide cover for a teacher away on leave.
+We invite applications from experienced teachers with a strong curriculum knowledge and an understanding of NCEA who are interested in casual hours to provide cover when a teacher is absent.
+Possibility of longer-term relief work in Term 2 while a permanent position is recruited.

 The successful applicant will be: